Primary Focal Plantar

 If the patient does not respond to or does not tolerate onabotulinumtoxinA, another therapeutic option to consider is the use of a systemic medication (glycopyrrolate, oxybutynin, propantheline, propranolol, clonidine, or diltiazem).
 Additionally, if symptoms are exacerbated in known anxiety-provoking situations, short-term expectant use of a benzodiazepine or anticholinergic may be considered.
 [9,19]

 Oral medications require patient education regarding potential side effects (such as dry mouth, blurred vision, urinary retention, tachycardia and constipation).
 These side effects may limit the use of anticholinergics in many patients [154, 155] but sometimes can be managed by adjusting the individual's dose.
 Before treatment with oral systemic medications for hyperhidrosis, extra consideration should be given regarding pediatric patients, people who participate in sports, people who work outdoors and any other patients who may potentially cause themselves injury by becoming overheated.
 Of interest to practitioners with pediatric patients, the FDA has approved (July 2010) a liquid form of the anticholinergic glycopyrrolate (brand name, Cuvposa) to reduce drooling in pediatric cerebral palsy patients – off-label use of this medication may provide flexibility when dosing for pediatric patients.
+Watch our expert-led webinar about oral medications to treat hyperhidrosis.

 Many practitioners also find that combinations of therapies can be effective.
 For example antiperspirants to increase duration between onabotulinumtoxinA injections.
 Adapting and integrating different available options to meet individual patient's needs can improve satisfaction.